A1exLemesios/node-server/README.md

 - The steps you followed.
 - The step you got stuck.
 - The error you are seeing (terminal errors).
-- The platform you are on (Operating System & Browser brand and version)
+- The platform you are on (Operating System & Browser brand and version).

 ### Want more?